Faith Conversations at Miller’s Homestead

 With thanks to the Victorian Multicultural Commission and Knox City Council, we have now exhausted the grant funding for our interfaith tour program.
 The Network is likely to pursue further funding, but for the time being there will be no tours conducted.
 We appreciate the generosity of all the places of worship visited over the past 2½ years, as well as the many tour participants we have tried to educate about other faiths, beliefs and traditions in our rich multicultural community.
 April's interfaith tour visited the Sant Nirankari Mission in Rowville, kindly hosted by Rev Sukhdev Singh Ji who is in charge of North India Sant Nirankari Mission.
 We had a veritable feast, which was amazing, but threw our timings for the afternoon out the window!

 The Sant Nirankari Mission ideology is to know God, with a God realisation leading to self-realisation.
 God is in everyone and we are all one.
-Oneness: heal, enrich, empower.
-Statement of Support for Christian Communities and Others Impacted by attacks in Sri Lanka24/4/2019 Our prayers are with all victims of the tragic attacks on Christian worshippers and hotel guests in Colombo, Sri Lanka, including family, friends and community, as well as those injured and traumatised.
+Oneness: heal, enrich, empower. |

 AuthorKnox Interfaith Network maintains this page Archives